sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-quick-start/cp-mobile-dev-kit-quick-start.md

     The MDK client receives deployed metadata definitions as a bundle.

-    Now, you will see the list of entities on the **Main** page, **LOGOUT** and **SYNC** options at bottom of the page and Offline store is being initialized.
-Click on either entity, it navigates to detail page, you can create, update, delete a record.
+    Now, you will see the list of entities on the **Main** page, **LOGOUT** and **SYNC** options at bottom of the page and Offline store is being initialized. click either entity, it navigates to detail page, you can create, update, delete a record.
 This record gets saved to offline request queue database, navigate back to main page and press **SYNC** to upload local changes to the backend.
 Once the upload is successful, it will also download the data from the backend to the offline store to have same dataset on both ends.

     ![MDK](img_023.1.gif)

-    >Once you has scanned and onboarded using the onboarding URL, it will be remembered and next time you logged out and onboard again, same onboarding URLs settings will be reused without the need to scan.
-You will need to use 3rd party QR scanner app in Android, if you would like to scan a different onboarding URL.
+    >Once you have scanned and onboarded using the onboarding URL, it will be remembered.
+When you Log out and onboard again, same onboarding URL settings will be reused without the need to scan.
+You will need to use 3rd party QR scanner app in Android or device Camera in iOS, if you would like to scan a different onboarding URL.

 [OPTION END]